momenifi/open_access_springer_nature/README.md

 JOURNAL_RANK: journal rank of the journal based on its h-index

-Springer_agreement: if transformative agreement with Springer nature is available for the country of the corresponding author.
+AGREEMENT: if transformative agreement with Springer nature is available for the country of the corresponding author.
 For Germany just for authors afiliated with Max Planck Institues

-waiver_eligible: 1 if the corresponding author is eligible for the APC waiver otherwise 0
+WAIVER_ELIGIBLE: 1 if the corresponding author is eligible for the APC waiver otherwise 0

-discount_eligible: 1 if the corresponding author is eligible for the APC discount otherwise 0
+DISCOUNT_ELIGIBLE: 1 if the corresponding author is eligible for the APC discount otherwise 0

+AVG_GDP_PER_CAPITA: average countries' GDP per capita for years 2017 and 2018